How to Submit a Petition

 - If a petition is submitted by the appropriate deadline, with a clear explanation of the circumstances, and any required documentation is provided, the request will be given prompt consideration – decisions are normally made within a few days;

-- Once a decision has been made, the Faculty Registrar will send the student an e-mail message (via his or her University of Toronto e-mail account) advising him or her of that decision.
+- Approval is not automatic and should not be taken for granted.
+Once a decision has been made, the Registrar will send the student an e-mail message (to his or her University of Toronto e-mail account) advising him or her of that decision.

 - What if a student needs advice?